 The horizontal sensors showed some fast movement at the very beginning, with elongation of two sensors and retraction of the third one, what could indicate a canister movement towards this one in the order of 1 mm.
-Afterwards, one of the elongated sensors, MCA60005, started elongating at a rate similar to the vertical sensors, reaching 11 mm.
+Afterwards, one of the elongated sensors, MCA60005, started elongating at a rate similar to the vertical sensors, reaching over 11 mm.
 These sensors are provided with sliding anchorages at both ends so to register only horizontal movements of the canister independently of any vertical movement.
-However, in this case the plot shape suggests the elongation of this sensor corresponding to the vertical movement of the canister, due to the sticking of one of the sliding anchorages.
+However, in this case the plot shape suggests the elongation of this sensor corresponding to the vertical movement of the canister, perhaps due to the sticking of one of the sliding anchorages.

 The other two sensors have remained more or less constant except for an elongation of between 1 mm and 2 mm occurred during a few months from about 041228 (day 600 for dep. hole 6), following the closure and re-opening of the tunnel drainage.
 Sensor MCA60006 failed during the data blackout, so no information could be obtained from it afterwards.
 Lately, the two horizontal sensors in operation keep elongating at a very slow rate.
-The elongation rate for sensor MCA60004 has tripled in the last six months, to about 14 microns per month, while for sensor MCA60005 the rate has increased from 20 to 23 microns per month.
-Despite this, the elongation rates are still very small, and so are the displacements measured, so more time is needed to take these values as a significant horizontal displacement of the canister.
+The elongation rate for sensor MCA60004, which had tripled in the previous report to about 14 microns per month, has increased to 16 microns per month while for sensor MCA60005 the rate has decreased from 23 to 19 microns per month.
+Despite this, the elongation rates are still very small, and so are the displacements measured: in the last two years, the elongation of sensor MCA60004 was 0.242 mm, while for sensor MCA60005 was 0.739 mm, so the horizontal displacement of the canister is not significant.